The 20 Best Myasthenia Gravis Doctors Near Me in Seattle, WA

 Offers Telehealth

 Xuan Wu MD PhD specializes in neuromuscular disease amyotrophic lateral sclerosis (ALS) and electromyography (EMG)/nerve conduction study (NCS).Dr.
 Wu has worked as a clinical assistant professor of Neurology at Baylor College of Medicine from 2014 to 2017.
 Dr. Wu is rated as an Advanced provider by MediFind in the treatment of Myasthenia Gravis.
-Her top areas of expertise are Spinal Muscular Atrophy (SMA), Myasthenia Gravis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Spinal and Bulbar Muscular Atrophy.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Spinal Muscular Atrophy (SMA), Myasthenia Gravis, and Spinal and Bulbar Muscular Atrophy.
+Dr. Wu is board certified in American Board Of Electrodiagnostic Medicine, Clinical Neurophysiology, American Board Of Psychiatry And Neurology, and Neurology, American Board Of Psychiatry And Neurology.
+Dr. Wu is currently accepting new patients.

 Advanced in Myasthenia Gravis